 The Private/Commercial Pilot Series - Volume 5, Air Law

 Volume 5 covers, in plain language, most of the topics in the documents mentioned above but it cannot be expected to cover them all.
-Thus students must have access to the documents, either through purchase or on loan from their training provider or friends.
+Also, ASPEQ allows you to take the AIP Volume 4 into your exam sitting.
+Therefore, it is sensible that students have access to these documents, either through purchase or on loan from your training provider or friends.
 Whichever method is used, it is essential that the documents are of the latest edition.

-The Air Law manual summarises the many rules and regulations that apply to aviation, it does so in a logical order and in terms that are easy to understand.
-Since the book covers the subject for both the PPL and CPL, a vertical line is placed in the left or right margin against text that applies to the CPL only.
+The Waypoints Air Law manual summarises the many rules and regulations that apply to aviation, it does so in a logical order and in terms that are easy to understand.
+The book covers both the aeroplane and helicopter syllabuses, with "Helicopter Only" information indicated in the text.
+The book also covers Air Law for both the PPL and CPL syllabuses, so a vertical line is placed in the left or right margin to indicate text that applies to the CPL only.
 Therefore, students for the PPL only need to concentrate on unmarked blocks of text while CPL students should study the entire manual.

-It is a feature of the aviation industry that rules and regulations are subject to frequent change which requires many amendments to be made to this manual.
+It is a feature of the aviation industry that rules and regulations are subject to regular change which requires many amendments to be made to our Volume 5.
 Often this involves updating text on a monthly basis.

 Most paragraphs dealing with specific topics start with the official document reference.
 For example, Pilot-in-Command requirements are covered in Chapter 3, the text starts with CAR Part 61.37 which means the associated official document is Civil Aviation Rule Part 61.
 Or, Classification of Aerodromes is covered in Chapter 4 and the text starts with AIPNZ AD 1.4-2 which means the Aeronautical Information Publication, Aerodrome section, page 1.4-2.
 So it is a simple matter for students to read the text in Volume 5 and, when necessary, turn to the stated reference for more detailed information.